 Float down the Chippewa River

 Go canoeing, kayaking, or tubing down the Chippewa River!
 You can access the river from five parks in the city — Riverside Park, Millpond Park, Nelson Park, Chipp-A-Waters Park, and Island Park.
 Just outside Mt.
-Pleasant, you’ll find even more river and outdoor recreation — including hiking, camping, and disc golf — at Deerfield Park.
+Pleasant, you’ll find even more river and outdoor recreation — including hiking, camping, and disc golf — at Deerfield Nature Park.

 Dine at local eateries